 As part of the Middlemore Foundation's campaign, Countdown's Kids Hospital Appeal is hoping to raise $1 million for sick and recovering children around the country.

-The foundation is a charitable trust associated to Counties-Manukau DHB and has previously focused on providing essential medial equipment to the hospital.
+The Foundation is a charitable trust associated to Counties-Manukau DHB and has previously focused on providing essential medical equipment to the hospital.

 Last year they raised money for monitors showing a baby's brain activity.
 But there's been a shift in recent times to prevention, Geange said.